 - Applicants will be required to show evidence of GCSE Grade C (or equivalent) in Maths.

-- Applicants with other degrees and disciplines with relevant work experience will be considered on an individual basis and may be interviewed either in person or by telephone.
+- Applicants with other degrees and disciplines with relevant work experience will be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.